 Lottery Winners will receive a letter and their cheque in the post within 7 days of each draw, there's no need for them to claim.
 Cheques are sent to winners immediately after the draw so it’s possible that they will reach the winners as soon as Monday, but this can’t be guaranteed.

-Raffle Winners will receive their cheque by recorded delivery after the raffle has closed.
+Raffle Winners will receive their cheque within a few weeks of the raffle drawing.

 How can I pay for tickets and entries?